Explore Japan Logo

 Naoshima Red Pumpkin

-Discovering the Art Islands of the Seto Inland Sea
+Art Islands of the Seto Inland Sea

 Discover the art islands in Seto Inland Sea with comtemporary art installations both indoor and outdoor.

-Discovering the Art Islands of the Seto Inland Sea
+Art Islands of the Seto Inland Sea

 Takmatsu port with the high speed boats.